toralf/tinderbox/README.md

 The tinderbox script itself is *job.sh*.

-It runs over the package list till an image is stopped or its package list is empty.
-The wrapper *runme.sh* supports developing of the script *job.sh* w/o interrupting running images.
+It basically parse the output of *cat/tmp/packages | xargs -n1 emerge -u* - that's all Its wrapper *runme.sh* supports development of it w/o to harm running instances.
-It uses *chr.sh* is used to chroot into an image.
+It uses *chr.sh* to handle chroot related actions.

 New issues are reported via email to the user.
 Bugs can then be filed using *bgo.sh*.